Sin and Punishment: Name

 The game was originally titled Glass Soldier (グラスソルジャー) during most of its development because the main character was fragile like glass.
 The title was written in katakana, a Japanese writing system typically used when writing foreign words, however many game titles were written in katakana during this era.
 To help the game stand out, Yamagami wanted to create a new title written in kanji, another Japanese writing system.
 Perfect Dark (2000) was in development at the time, and was known in Japan with a kanji title, Aka to Kuro (赤と黒).
 Yamagami took inspiration from this name to think up a new title, Tsumi to Batsu (罪と罰).
-Thinking the title may be too obscure, Yamagami approached the young staff members for a subtitle.
+Thinking the title may be too obscure, Yamagami approached young staff members for a subtitle.
 They suggested Chikyū no Keishōsha (地球の継承者), but with the reading of the "chikyū" kanji (地球) which means "Earth" changed to "hoshi" which means "star".
 One of the other titles considered was "Dark Wasteland".
 The Treasure team initially did not like the change in name brought by Nintendo, but gradually took a liking to it.

 Release

-Sin and Punishment was first revealed in August 2000.
+Sin and Punishment was revealed in August 2000.
 The game was first released exclusively in Japan on the Nintendo 64 on 21 November as the console's life cycle was approaching its end.
 The game was targeted towards older gaming audiences, and sold about 100,000 copies.
 Maegawa said he could not call the game a financial success, but Nintendo had wanted the genre to be represented on the Nintendo 64.
 The game was ported to the iQue Player and released in China in 2004.

 Sin and Punishment grew a cult following in western territories among import gamers, and was regarded as one of the best Nintendo 64 games to never see localization.
 Nintendo's 2001 E3 press kit mentioned that it would be on display at Nintendo's booth, but was not shown.
 With the release of Nintendo's Virtual Console for the Wii, Sin and Punishment became one of the most demanded titles.
 The game featured English voice acting, which also made it a good candidate for re-release.
 It was finally released on the Wii Virtual Console in Japan on 20 September 2007, in PAL regions on 28 September 2007, and in North America on 1 October 2007.
 The localized releases featured English menus.
 The game was later re-released on the Wii U Virtual Console in North America on 27 August 2015, in PAL regions on 3 September, and in Japan on 25 April 2016.
-Sin and Punishment is among the first Nintendo 64 games released on the Nintendo Switch Online + Expansion Pack in October 2021.
+Sin and Punishment is among the first Nintendo 64 games released on the Nintendo Classics service in October 2021.